HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

     </View>
   </View>
 ```

-The config includes the following elements:
+The configuration includes the following elements:

 - `<Text>` - the tag that instructs to display the prompt.
 The `value` attribute should be set to the name of the prompt element, i.e. `prompt` in this case.
 - `<List>` - the tag that instructs to display the list of items.
 The `value` attribute should be set to the name of the list element (in this case `items`).
 - `<Ranker>` - the tag that instructs to ranker the items in the list.
 The `toName` attribute should be set to the name of the list element.